MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsqllibpaths.md

  #rxSqlLibPaths: Search Paths for Packages in SQL compute context
  ##Description

-**NOTE: This new API is in pre-release mode and subject to change before final release.**

-Gets the search path for the library trees for packages while executing inside the SQL server using [RxInSqlServer](RxInSqlServer.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script.
+Gets the search path for the library trees for packages while executing inside the SQL Server, using [RxInSqlServer](RxInSqlServer.md) compute context or using T-SQL script with sp_execute_external_script stored procedure with embedded R script.

  ##Usage